-Russia-Ukraine talks end with agreement on prisoner swap
+Russia-Ukraine talks conclude without breakthrough on ending war

-Russian state news agency RIA reports that Russia and Ukraine have exchanged 157 prisoners of war each.
+Warring sides exchange 157 prisoners of war each but fail to break deadlock on bringing Russia’s war to a close.

-Ukraine and Russia have concluded a second day of US-brokered negotiations in the United Arab Emirates, reaching an agreement to exchange 314 prisoners of war.
+Ukraine and Russia have concluded a second day of United States-brokered negotiations in the United Arab Emirates without achieving a breakthrough towards ending Russia’s war.

-US special envoy Steve Witkoff, who was leading the American mediation team alongside Jared Kushner, confirmed the prisoner deal in a post on X on Thursday, saying that while “significant work remains, steps like this demonstrate that sustained diplomatic engagement is delivering tangible results and advancing efforts to end the war in Ukraine.”
+The two sides agreed to each hand over 157 prisoners of war with officials from Ukraine and the US as well as Russia’s Ministry of Defence confirming on Thursday that the exchange had taken place.

 Recommended Storieslist of 3 items